2019 SEC Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 SEC Tournament continued Friday, March 15 and rolls through to the championship game on Sunday, March 17, in Nashville.
+The 2019 SEC Tournament will continue with the championship game on Sunday, March 17, in Nashville.
 Find the bracket, scores, schedule and seeding information below.

-Florida upset No. 1 seed LSU in the quarterfinals.
-Tennessee, Kentucky and Auburn also won on Friday.
+Auburn outlasted Florida in Saturday's first semifinal.
+Tennessee beat Kentucky in a nail-bitter to earn a shot in the championship.

 2019 SEC Tournament: Bracket